rincewound/opendcu/Readme.md

 At this point no functionality beyond reading UIDs is implemented.
 As such the module does not need any configuration options.

 # The Reference Device
-As stated before the reference device is a Raspberry Pi with a PiFace extension board an a generic RFID reader.
+As stated before the reference device is a Raspberry Pi with a PiFace extension board and an MFRC522 based RFID reader

 ## Standard Modules on the reference device
 The reference devices uses